The Visibility of Underwear

 Beware of Patterns!

 It is not just bones, laces and labels that can offend but patterns.
-For several decades, Playtex manufactured foundations in a slightly bluey-white, high latex content fabric with a distinct pattern (right).
+For several decades, Playtex manufactured foundations in a slightly bluey-white, high latex content fabric with a distinct pattern (left).
 In the 1970's I saw that pattern so often through unlined slacks and blouses.
 My husband recalls a rather frumpy young woman at a company party wearing a long chiffon dress through which her Playtex patterned corselette was clearly visible.
+Did she realise this?
+Did her husband not mention it?

 There are some articles, however, that, come what may, are simply going to show through one's clothes.
-The hooks and eyes of the standard long-line brassiere are always hard to hide (left), particularly in Summer when clothing is thinner.
+The hooks and eyes of the standard long-line brassiere are always hard to hide, particularly in Summer when clothing is thinner.

 Our friend from the WRNS was well aware that her brassiere showed through her shirt, but leaning over the plotting table for hours on end required this sort of firm support.
 Even when she started to wear a corset to ease the strain on her back she simply explained "It's either back pain or the Commander ogling me!"
 The latter apparently was quite harmless unlike the former.

-The beautiful Dutch model on the left pretending to be a cook in the 1960's, clearly displays the indentation caused by a tight high-waisted girdle.
+The beautiful Dutch model on the left pretending to be a cook in the 1960s, clearly displays the indentation caused by a tight high-waisted girdle.
 In fact, she could well have been wearing the foundations above, attributed to Hollywood actresses of the same period.
+On the far right, the pianist's front suspenders are clearly visible through the satin fabric of her dress but we should not be surprised because we all wore girdles then.

 Let us consider one of the classic giveaways of your foundations.
 It is, simply, deportment.
 Stiff, old ladies used to walk that way because they wore stiff, old corsets.
 A really tight long-leg panty-girdle (and I mean REALLY tight) actually interferes with the muscles of the posterior and thighs, rendering normal locomotion quite impossible.
 I remember a dear old lady who, in her 70's and hitherto totally independent, went from a pillar of the community to a virtual recluse due to back pain that had developed to a chronic intensity.
 Ultimately, she was fitted with a pair of rigid surgical corsets.
 The difference was profound.
 There she was was once again attending all the village functions and it certainly helped her back pain, however, her unyielding posture and restricted gait shouted 'tight corsets' for all to see.